-Our aim is that by the end of the PEACE IV Programme in December 2021, 2,772 children and young people will have taken part in projects that develop their soft skills and respect for diversity.
+Our aim is that by the end of the PEACE IV Programme, 2,772 children and young people will have taken part in projects that develop their soft skills and respect for diversity.

 This theme aims to create a more cohesive society by providing shared spaces and services in the city.

 We will play a leadership role in creating a necklace of shared civic space in the west of the city by convening partners, engaging with citizens – we will transform land into a shared civic space which will improve connectivity between the city centre and outlying communities and neighbourhoods.

 This project aims to promote positive attitudes towards shared public space, help address post conflict issues, improve connectivity in the city and build on the city’s wider potential.

 By the end of the PEACE IV Programme, we will have engaged directly with 600 citizens who will be involved in creating an exciting shared space.

 |Capital||An exciting shared space project focusing on 12 interlinked sites comprising of a core project located at the Springfield Road interface incorporating Springfield Dam, Springfield Park, the Invest NI site and Paisley Park.||All|

 |Programming||We will work with residents to make sure they are kept up to date with project developments, how to engage with the project and participate and use the shared space.||All|

 The focus of the building positive relations theme is the promotion of respect, cultural diversity and an environment where people can live, learn and socialise together, free from prejudice, hate and intolerance.